Yelgurk/SSPS3-public/README.md

 ## 7. Release
 In September 2023, the software for one of the series of manufactured equipment was fully completed.
 The PLC was flashed and successfully tested.
 October was allocated for writing documentation for the subsequent delivery of manufactured equipment with the new controller.
 As feedback is received, the reports in this readme will be updated.

+Final PLC+HMI parameters:
+- case size 130 x 110 x 38 mm
+- ultraviolet, dust and water resistance (will be clear in the near future in practice.)
+- 12-36V supplying
+- load control via 8 relays
+- reading of digital signals for 8 channels (made with galvanic isolation, optocoupler.
+3 isolated channels and 5 with common ground)
+- 4 analog inputs up to 28V
+- digital ips display with 320x480 resolution and 4 inch size
+- 16 buttons
+- WiFi & Bluetooth built-in ESP32
+- NRF and JDY module support
+- connector for UHF antenna with build-in module
+- GPS/GPRS SIMCOM support with sim card slot
+- an additional i2c line has been taken out for the development of the extra shield

 ## 8. Technologies, frameworks, services used
 | Stage | Applied |